-SECTION 2 How to ask us to pay you back or to pay a bill you OLUTION L now to don do to pay you back or to pay a bin you have received ilave received
+SECTION 2 How to ask us to pay you back or to pay a bill you have received

 Section 2.1 How and where to send us your request for payment

 Send us your request for payment, along with your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.